axr2718/axe2718.github.io/_pages/about.md

 Working with [Dr. Yunhui Guo](https://yunhuiguo.github.io/) on developing rigorous benchmarks for multimodal transformers, with a focus on safety-critical applications like autonomous vehicles.
 Creating comprehensive evaluation frameworks using AudioSet, Kinetics, and VGGSound datasets.
 Currently developing novel architectures to better handle audio-visual fusion and improve performance on these benchmarks.

 ## 🎯 Few-Shot Learning Enhancement
-Working with [Dr. Yunhui Guo](https://yunhuiguo.github.io/) on improving cross-domain few-shot learning through topological data analysis and transformer architectures.
+Working with [Dr. Yunhui Guo](https://yunhuiguo.github.io/) and [Dr. Baris Coskunuzer](https://personal.utdallas.edu/~coskunuz/) on improving cross-domain few-shot learning through topological data analysis and transformer architectures.
 Currently developing tuned encoder for Betti vector implementations for enhanced classification tasks using the SwinV2 backbone.
 [Code](https://github.com/axr2718/TopoFewShot)

 ## 🎥 Human Identification in Videos
 Collaborating with [Dr. Alice O'Toole](https://labs.utdallas.edu/facelab/) on enhancing human identification in video sequences using modified vision transformers, focusing on improving generalization and accuracy by using the SwinV2 transformer instead of the current leading ViT.